pravindesai/pravindesai/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
 Computer vision and self driving car.
 - 🌱 I’m currently learning ...
-Computer Graphics, openCV, TenserFlow.
+Computer Graphics, openCV, & Android.
 - 👯 I’m looking to collaborate on ... something interesting.
 - 💬 Ask me about ...
 Anything , i'll be happy to help you.
 - 🤩 Eats #enthusiasm for breakfast